 - Q.4: How long will it take to learn Java?

 - Q.5: Should I learn Java or Python?

 Can you imagine a world of software development without Java?

-It seems uncanny to even layout a possibility of making applications run without java.
+It seems uncanny to even layout the possibility of making applications run without Java.

-From your famous streaming mobile/desktop applications like Netflix, Spotify to gaming consoles to writing instruments like Adobe, Microsoft Word -Java has been used.
-Your mobile phones, internet, desktop, laptops are somehow using Java to run the applications.
+From famous streaming mobile/desktop applications like Netflix, and Spotify to gaming consoles to writing instruments like Adobe, Microsoft Word -Java has been used.
+Your mobile phones, internet, desktop, and laptops are somehow using Java to run the applications.

 Such applicability of a language is gigantic.
-This is why the java developer’s salary is considered to be in the category for highest paying jobs in India.
+This is why the Java developer’s salary is considered to be in the category of highest paying jobs in India.

-If all of this intrigues you, then this article is the right step towards learning everything about java, java developer, the average salary of a java developer in India, the developer’s role and responsibilities, why it is in demand and so much more.
+If all of this intrigues you, then this article is the right step towards learning everything about Java, java developers, the average salary of a Java developer in India, the developer’s role and responsibilities, why it is in demand and so much more.